-Around 1949 Zundapp began preliminary design work on an entirely new version of the KS model
+Around 1949, Zundapp began preliminary design work on an entirely new model for the KS

-with installing the wartime KS 600 motor in the frame.
-Ernst Schmidt, chief designer, liked
+around with installing the wartime KS 600 motor in the frame.
+Ernst Schmidt, chief designer,

-the idea.
-In late 1949 the first prototype emerged, painted black, with a beefed up chassis
+liked the idea.
+In late 1949 the first prototype emerged, painted black, with a beefed up

 The Zundapp KS601 Arrives on the Scene

 In early 1950 a second prototype was completed.
 With an engine that differed from the